 Here's why food pantries suck, in a nutshell, why I dread going to them, and will move Heaven and Earth to avoid them.
 It's not that they don't mean well, or that the operators plan on doing the worst possible job.
 Most of the ones I've met are service-oriented, and conscientious, since these aren't paid positions.
-Nobody has to spend their Tuesday afternoons or Saturdays morning passing them out to those who need them.
+Nobody has to spend their Tuesday afternoons or Saturdays morning passing out food boxes or bags to those who need them.

 So that's not the problem.
 No, lately, I'm finding that food pantries suck for a simpler reason: they get the basics wrong.
 That observation hit me as Squawker and I were settling in for a lunch of soup and sandwiches, and I asked for the cracker box, on top of the fridge.
 As it happens, it's a box of Nabisco Premium Mini Crackers, which sell for anywhere for $3-5, or so my online research suggests.